Starting uni next year? Here's what not to worry about

 Four UOW students offer their advice and insider tips for starting university.

 Whether you’re looking to study straight out of high school or returning after a break, starting uni can be daunting.
-To help ease your concerns, we spoke to four current UOW students who have been where you are.
-Here’s what they recommend for a smooth and worry-free start to uni.
+To help ease your concerns, we spoke to four current UOW students to get their recommendations for a smooth start to uni.

 Jake Bradley